andylovecloud/Azure_Cloud/Lab-2_Create-a-Linux-Virtual-Machine_and_install-Nginx/README.md

     3. **uname -a**

-**Assignment Return --> in "[Return-files](./Return-files/)" folder**
+**Result return --> in "[Return-files](./Return-files/)" folder**

-After completing the above mentioned tasks, you will then upload the screenshot.
-Here is an example of the screenshot.
+After completing the above mentioned tasks, your result should be similar with below example:

 <img src="./images/cliVM-example.png">